|This blog explains what is Raid 5, reasons of Raid 5 failure and how to recover data from Raid 5?

 RAID 5 is a redundant array, which consists of independent disk configurations.
 It uses disk striping with parity.
 In this array, data and parity are striped across the disks so not even a single disk is bottlenecked.
-This stripping allows users to recover the data in case of a disk failure.
+This stripping allows users to recover data from Raid 5 in case of a disk failure.

-Out of all the RAID configurations, RAID 5 is the most commonly used because of being evenly balanced.
+Moreover, Out of all the RAID configurations, the use of RAID 5 is very common.
 It has more storage than RAID 1 and RAID 10 configurations and its performance is equivalent to RAID 0.
 It has a minimum of 3 hard disk drives and no maximum limit.
-Raid 5 is considered to be the most secure configuration because the parity data is spread across all drives.

 RAID 5 groups have a minimum of three hard disk drives (HDDs) and can have up to 16 HDDs.
 Because the parity data is spread across all drives, RAID 5 is considered to be one of the most secure RAID configurations.
 Striping provides better throughput and performance.
 Disk striping alone does not make an array error-tolerant; however, disk striping combined with parity provides redundancy and reliability.

 Instead of mirroring, RAID 5 uses parity for data redundancy.
 When the data is written on a RAID 5 drive, the system calculates parity and writes it into the drive, whereas mirroring maintains multiple copies of data in every volume to use in case of any failure.
 RAID 5 can rebuild a failed drive by using the parity data which do not put on a single drive.

 Methods – How to recover data from Raid 5?

 In most cases, you can recover data from Raid 5 failure.
 Following are a few initial steps to recover data: